graphcore-research/bess-kge/README.md

 The included code is released under MIT license, (see [LICENSE](LICENSE)).

-See the [NOTICE](NOTICE.md) for dependencies, credits and further details.
+See [NOTICE.md](NOTICE.md) for dependencies, credits, derived work and further details.